This article covers:

-If you are unsure about whether a specific feature or initiative is a must-have there are a few questions you can try to answer in order to make a more informed decision.
+Suppose you are unsure whether a specific feature or initiative is a must-have.
+In that case, there are a few questions you can try to answer to make a more informed decision.

 - What will the product/project/release be like without this specific feature/initiative?

 - Will the product/project/release work without this feature/initiative?

 - Are there any other ways to accomplish the goals of this feature/initiative without implementing it?

 If the answer to the questions above implies that the feature/initiative is needed, it is a must-have.